 For the arthritis slider, I had “writing on the sheet, acid/alkaline” and one of the products was geranium so I bought flowers and the fern props along with several others I can use later.
 I tried something new with this one.
 I shot down on it and did a quick one to make sure New Sun approved of the new angle.
 I’m still waiting to hear back.

 It was hard to make the products quit rolling, especially the empty bottles.
-Since I had bottles of the CBD, I had purchased from them, I left the sealed bottles there.
+Since I had bottles of the CBD, I had purchased from them, I left their sealed bottles there.
 Next time I’ll take them with me!
 I used my own bottles of CBD oil and sadly, they leaked and I lost some of my oil.
 I used another vinyl backdrop of wood for this one.
-It probably would’ve been easier to get the bottles to quit rolling if I’d just set them on the oak floor in the studio!
+It probably would’ve been easier to get the bottles to quit rolling if I’d just set them on the oak floor in the studio.
 This one required props but didn’t require the extra charge of working with a composite as it was shot on the background.
-I never did hear back from them and I needed to move on to other jobs.
+I never did hear back from them and I needed to move on to other client jobs.
 I reshot this one in the same method we’ve been using, no less than 6x.
 Every time I’d get back to the computer I’d see bottle covered just a bit too much from another one.
 That is just a lot of products to fit.
 I purchased a spice rack and tried to gain height to make each bottle legible within the space I had available, in the studio and per their banner size leaving room for writing.
 I purchased props, I shot indoors and outdoors, on the floor, on a table, I even bought new rod hangers to hang backdrops wider than the stand I had, and I had my hubby permanently fix them above my windows.
-Yes, I modified my home studio!
+Yes, I modified my home studio just for them.
 Even with all this, I still had to edit in some things where I still did not have enough room.
 I went way above and beyond on this one, and I’m happy with the final.